Description:

 Title

-- Brief Title: First In Human (FIH) Study of REGN5459 in Patients With Relapsed or Refractory Multiple Myeloma (MM)
+- Brief Title: First In Human (FIH) Study of REGN5459 in Adult Patients With Relapsed or Refractory Multiple Myeloma (MM)

 - Official Title: Phase 1/2 FIH Study of REGN5459 (Anti-BCMA x Anti-CD3 Bispecific Antibody) in Patients With Relapsed or Refractory Multiple Myeloma